qdm12/meemo/readme.md

 ## Configuration

-For your convenience, a shell script [**commands.sh**](https://raw.githubusercontent.com/qdm12/meemo/master/commands.sh) can be executed on your host
+Provided your Meemo container is still named `meemo`, the shell script [**commands.sh**](https://raw.githubusercontent.com/qdm12/meemo/master/commands.sh) can be executed on your host.

 The following options are provided: